NIMBioS/PostdocMentoring/IndividualMeetingInformation/WelcomeMeeting.md

 16. Interact with your peers, both socially and intellectually.
 This is a great stage, and place, to form collaborations.
 It's also a time to bond about the unique career challenges of postdocs, do fun things in Knoxville, and get to learn about different ways of doing science and math.

 17. Knoxville has its own peculiarities.
 For example, while it snows only occasionally, this can lead to traffic problems and unsafe driving conditions.
 Note UT's [inclement weather policy](http://safety.utk.edu/emergency-management/inclement-weather-policy/); for many NIMBioS postdocs, working at home during such conditions can be a viable option.
 Football is rather a big deal here.
 On days of football games, your regular parking passes are likely invalid for your regular parking place.
 Buildings are locked down, and over 100,000 additional people are on campus.
 Unless you are partaking in game day activities, it's probably best to stay off campus for working.

+18. Slack: We use Slack for internal communication.
+There are channels for alumni, general, jobs, postdoc, random, and students.
+Ask an existing postdoc or O'Meara for an invite.